Owen Bonnici: The Justice sector

-In 2013, Prime Minister Joseph Muscat appointed him Parliamentary Secretary responsible for Justice and then Minister for Justice, Culture and Local Government.
 In 2013, he swiftly implemented a major electoral pledge with he passing of a law which provides that corruption cases against politicians are not time barred, and any accused will not be able to invoke prescription if a case is in the criminal court.

 This law was one of three legislative projects which had the aim to bolster the rule of law.
 The second law was a law aimed at regulating party financing – the first one in the history of the country to be enacted.
 This was introduced in January 2016.
 By means of this law, political parties will not be able to accept donations of over €25,000 a year from the same person.
 The law also makes a distinction between donations which are and are not permissible.